bsc-life/mteapy/README.md

 ### Secretory tasks

-MTEApy allows for the use of secretory tasks under the secretory module accessible under the option `-s` or `--secretory`, which will run the command using both the metabolic and secretory modules.
+MTEApy allows for the use of secretory tasks under the secretory module accessible under the option `-s` or `--secretory`, which will run the command using both the metabolic and secretory modules [[4](#references)].
 This option is only available for the CellFie and TIDE frameworks, and leverages the use of an updated version of the metabolic model HumanGEM with secretory reactions and an updated task structure.

 ```sh
 run-mtea {TIDE|Cellfie} --secretory